beef331/nimscripter/readme.md

 ### Getting global variables from nimscript

-You may extract global variables from a nimscript file using a convenience macro.
+One may extract global variables from a nimscript file using a convenience macro.

 ```nim
 import nimscripter, nimscripter/variables